Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Method

-Note that Equation \ref{eq:LCSM4} does not fit into the LCSM since it specifies a nonlinear relationship between the response $dy_{i}|_{t=t_{i(j-\frac{1}{2})}}$ and the growth factor $\gamma_{i}$, which cannot be estimated in the SEM framework directly.
-We extend the first-order Taylor series expansion, an approach that has been utilized in the latent growth curve modeling framework to address such nonlinear relationships in earlier studies, for example, \citet{Preacher2012repara, Preacher2015repara, Liu2019BLSGM, Liu2021PBLSGM}, to the LCSMs.
-We express the derivatives as a linear combination of the growth factors that are related to the growth rate (see Appendix \ref{Supp:1a} for details of Taylor series expansion).
-The derivative specified in Equation \ref{eq:LCSM4} can be written as
+Note that Equation \ref{eq:LCSM4} does not fit into the LCSM directly since it specifies a nonlinear relationship between the target function $dy_{ij}$ and the growth factor $\gamma_{i}$, which cannot be estimated in the SEM framework directly. \citet{Grimm2013LCM1} has demonstrated how to employ the Taylor series expansion to address the nonlinear relationship in the exponential LCSM.
+In this article, we employ this method to address this nonlinear relationship in the Jenss-Bayley LCSM.
+We express $dy_{ij}$ as a linear combination of the growth factors that are related to the rate-of-change (see Appendix \ref{Supp:1a} for details of Taylor series expansion).
+We provide the path diagram for the novel specification of the Jenss-Bayley LCSM (six measurements) with an unknown random ratio of the growth acceleration in the framework of individual measurement occasions in Figure \ref{fig:path_novel}.
+Compared to the Jenss-Bayley LCSM specified in Figure \ref{fig:path_JB}, the proposed Jenss-Bayley LCSM has the following characteristics.
+First, we define the latent instantaneous rate-of-change midway the interval from $t=j-1$ to $t=j$ (i.e., $dy_{ij}$).
+The weight of the instantaneous growth rate is the length of the individual time interval (i.e., $t_{ij}-t_{i(j-1)}$).
+Second, in addition to the growth factors $\eta_{0i}$, $\eta_{1i}$ and $\eta_{2i}$, we have an additional growth factor $\gamma_{i}-\mu_{\gamma}$, which is the deviation of an individual $\gamma_{i}$ from the mean value of the logarithmic ratio of the growth acceleration $\mu_{\gamma}$ of individual $i$.
+From Figure \ref{fig:path_novel}, it is clear that only the growth factors $\eta_{1i}$, $\eta_{2i}$ and $\gamma_{i}-\mu_{\gamma}$ are related to the rate-of-change over time.

-where $\boldsymbol{dy}_{i}$ is a $(J-1)\times1$ vector of the instantaneous growth rate at the mid-point of each time interval between two consecutive measurement occasions for the $i^{th}$ individual (in which $J$ is the number of measurements), $\boldsymbol{\eta}_{ri}$ is a $3\times1$ vector of growth factors related to the growth rate for the individual $i$ and $\boldsymbol{\Lambda}_{ri}$, a $(J-1)\times3$ matrix, is the corresponding factor loadings.
-The notation `$r$' in the subscript in Equation \ref{eq:LCSM4_re} indicates that the growth factors and the corresponding factor loadings are related to the change rate.
-For the individual $i$, the growth factors and the corresponding factor loadings are